-Per Pupil Amount (Computers) component supports the purchase of all computers, software, computing related devices and peripherals for use by students with special education needs, as well as all repairs, training and technician costs for all SEA equipment, in accordance with this guideline.
+Per Pupil Amount (Computers) component supports the purchase of all computers, software (ie. Lexia, Read&Write), computing related devices and peripherals for use by students with special education needs, as well as all repairs, training and technician costs for all SEA equipment, in accordance with this guideline.